pedrohserrano/facebook-ad-library-scraper/README.md

 - This script will impute 0 for missing demographics and regions
 - The intent of this tool is to investigate political advertisements practices on Facebook
 - It should *only* be used for research and analysis, not for monetary gain.
-- The data analisys is one file: `Facebook_Ads_API.ipynb`
+- The data analisys is one file: `Facebook_Ads_API.ipynb` [See the full analysis here](https://nbviewer.jupyter.org/github/pedrohserrano/facebook-ads-library-netherlands/blob/master/Facebook_Ads_API.ipynb)
 - The data used for this analysis in the data folder, if you run the analysis the data will be overwritten.
+- Facebook **ONLY** allows to retrieve ads about `Social Issues, Elections or Politics`, or `Maatschappelijke kwesties, verkiezingen of politiek` in Dutch.

+---

 ## Usage
----

-In order to use the API, one need to gain access to the Facebook Ads Library API at [facebook.com/ID](https://www.facebook.com/ID) and confirm your identity for `Running Ads About Social Issues, Elections or Politics`, or `Maatschappelijke kwesties, verkiezingen of politiek` in Dutch.
+In order to use the API, one need to gain access to the Facebook Ads Library API at [facebook.com/ID](https://www.facebook.com/ID) and confirm your identity.

 The configuration of the API call relies entirely in the configuration file `config.yaml`.